 The cotton reel did move, but was a little erratic and tended to go in circles a bit.

-Why does it move?
+Why does the cotton reel move?

-Try not to over wind as the elastic band may snap.
+Try not to overwind as the elastic band may snap.

 How can we improve it?